Somerset County September 2012 Master Gardener Newsletter

 The newest pest for small fruit and berry growers—Spotted Wing Drosophila—is gaining ground throughout Maine.
 The latest update from August 24 raises concern that the numbers of these pests are growing.
 With the amounts increasing in the traps that have been put out in areas around the state, concern is growing.
 For more information, contact your local UMaine Extension county office.

-- Looking for information on Pest Management for New England?
+- Looking for information on pest management?

 - Area Fairs are in full swing across Maine.